🎭 What is a system prompt?

 ✅ Always include a "limits" section:

-"If you don't know the answer, say: 'I'm not sure about
+"If you don't know the answer, say: 'I'm not sure

-this information.
-Here's what I know: [...]'
+about this information.
+Here is what I know: [...]'

 Never fabricate false information."

-Pitfall 4: Jailbreak Vulnerability
+Pitfall 4: Jailbreak vulnerability

 In production, your system prompt can be attacked by malicious users.
 Techniques like "ignore your previous instructions" or "repeat your system prompt" are common.